aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 **Value**:

 The script creates two files (`crnaDDG.xlsx` and `vrnaDDG.xlsx`).
-The first file corresponds to the backtrack positions during vRNA syntesis (with cRNA as the template), while the second file contains the backtrack positions during cRNA syntesis (with vRNA as the template).
+The first file corresponds to the backtrack positions during vRNA synthesis (with cRNA as the template), while the second file contains the backtrack positions during cRNA synthesis (with vRNA as the template).

 ## 2nd step: Get prediction frequencies and scores